dukeoflaser/ActiveRecordAssociations/README.md

 Closing Notes:
 While writing this, I am using Sinatra and tux to interact with both Active Record and the database.
 One very confusing issue that came up for me with this last section was a seeming failure of the 'many to many' relationship to actually operate both ways.

-For example, When running throught the final command `mario.games.last.name`, I would get `"Super Mario Bros"` instead of `"Super Mario Bros 3"`.
+For example, When running the final command `mario.games.last.name`, I would get `"Super Mario Bros"` instead of `"Super Mario Bros 3"`.
 I noticed that tux was not querying the database as it did with the `mario.games.first.name` command.
 Instead, it seemed to simply be pulling from the established local environment where `mario.games`, having already been queried from the database once, had only one game.
-Upon exiting tux, re-entering, re-establishing my 'mario' variables, and running the command `mario.games.last.name`, the database was queried and now had two games, the last of which was "Super Mario Bros 3".
+Upon exiting tux, re-entering, re-establishing our 'mario' variables, and running the command `mario.games.last.name`, the database was queried and now had two games, the last of which was "Super Mario Bros 3".

 ###Final Thoughts